The Executive Function Connection

 Conclusion

 For women struggling with weight and food regulation, undiagnosed ADHD could be a missing piece of the puzzle.
 Awareness among clinicians and patients is growing, but research suggests more tailored interventions are needed.
-Understanding ADHD’s role in weight isn’t just about behaviour—it’s about brain-based differences that deserve
+Understanding ADHD’s role in weight isn’t just about behaviour—it’s about brain-based differences that deserve recognition and support.

 If you have found this information helpful and feel you may be one of the many women struggling with weight and undiagnosed / untreated ADHD, then tailored help is available.